neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 00000006: 00111101 00111101 00001010                             ==.
 ```

-If we created a new file and manually typed in `/zIzCg==`, this is the binary representation it would have.
-This is simply a UTF-8 encoding.
+So Base64 took the underlying bits of `file3.txt`, used its algorithm to map those to Base64 characters, and then wrote those characters to `file4.txt` in UTF-8.
+If we created a new file and manually typed in `/zIzCg==`, it would have the exact same binary representation.
+This is simply a UTF-8 encoding of text.

 ---